 Whether you’re building a brand new home or undertaking a major renovation, there’s a person in the picture who is just as important as you — your builder.

 Builders are working for you, and you need to work hard to keep the relationship positive and productive.
 Communication is crucial, as are a few other things, so read on.

-Being on top of the schedule will allow you to make prompt decisions that can help keep your renovation on track.
-It’s worth asking your builder to provide a list of materials upfront, even if you anticipate the process taking months.
+Being on top of the schedule will allow you to make timely decisions that can help keep your renovation on track.
+It’s worth asking your builder to provide a list of materials up front, even if you anticipate the process taking months.

 Let’s talk talking

-Most builders have a preference as to how they communicate and it’s important you understand the way they do things.
+Most builders have a preference as to how they communicate, and it’s essential you understand the way they do things.
 Email, calls, calendar schedules, make sure you and your builders are clear on how you’ll be in regular contact.
 Structured and scheduled meetings with a clear agenda are a great way of staying in touch without detracting from your builder’s time with daily, ad hoc questions.